Tony Fontane

-Tony Fontane (born Anthony Trankina; September 18, 1925 – June 30, 1974) was an American recording artist in the 1940s and 1950s who gave up his career in popular music to become a gospel singer following a near-fatal car accident in 1957.
+Tony Fontane (born Anthony Trankina; September 18, 1925 – June 30, 1974) was an American recording artist in the 1940s and 1950s who gave up his career in popular music to become a gospel singer.
 His clear tenor voice served as his most prominent feature.
 His career singing gospel music was successful in his day, leading him to performing in concert halls and churches around the globe and recording many albums.

 Biography

 Early life

 Tony Fontane was born Anthony Trankina on September 18, 1925, in Ann Arbor, Michigan, the son of Joseph and Raphaella Trankina.
 His father, a railroad worker for the Michigan Central Railroad, converted to Christianity in 1929 and a few years later moved the family to Grand Forks, North Dakota, where he operated a mission.
 The family lived in poverty, and Fontane grew up despising the mission and its work.
 It was during this time that he developed a strong hatred for all religions, embracing atheism.

 From an early age, he showed an interest in singing.
 He became accomplished enough that he frequently sang in church services at the mission and, while still in high school, won the Dakota State Achievement award in a vocal contest.
 He was offered a musical scholarship at Michigan State University, but instead ran off with a dance band wearing a mascara mustache to disguise his age.
 Six weeks after a statewide alarm was issued, he was returned home.